 Similarly, fast-food chain In-N-Out has been hiring and expanding despite the pandemic, thanks in no small part to a higher-than-average pay structure that they’ve used as a recruiting tool for years.
 The company believes high wages translate to high productivity and low turnover among fast-food workers.

 Other companies are taking notice and following suit.
-Nationwide chains like McDonald’s, Amazon, Wendy’s, and Chipotle have announced plans to raise wages to remain competitive and attract employees.
-What remains to be seen is whether or not the promises of increased pay will fill these open roles.
+Nationwide chains like McDonald’s, have been open about raising wages to remain competitive and attract employees.

 We certainly empathize with small business owners and franchisees who find these job market shifts frustrating and difficult to navigate, especially since you may not have the budget to increase your payroll unexpectedly.
 So how do you attract applicants in this new world?

-We’ve always recommended that employers include the compensation range on job descriptions.
-In a 2020 CareerPlug candidate experience study, we found that job seekers would prefer to learn about compensation sooner rather than later.
+We’ve always recommended that employers practice pay transparency by including the compensation range on job descriptions.
+In our 2021 CareerPlug Candidate Experience Report, we found that job seekers would prefer to learn about compensation sooner rather than later.
 This becomes even more relevant in a candidate’s job market.

 As an employer, you have to be as enticing as possible at the beginning of the hiring process.
 Candidates will concentrate on opportunities that are upfront about the pay because they don’t want to waste their time trying to guess what an employer might pay.